marc0janssen/NSMeldingen/README.md

 7. Create a new app
 8. Get token api for the app
 9. Fill out NSmeldingen_settings.py
 10. Setup your own route in NSmeldingen.py.
-First by adding all the stations on your route to the include_words and then excluding the stations branching from the route posted to Pushover by placing them in the exclude_words.
+First by adding all the stations on your route to the include_words and then excluding the stations branching from the route.
+Check the messages posted to Pushover by placing those stations in the exclude_words.
 This way only you optimal route remains.